-We can’t think of a better way to make the most of the final days of summer than by firing up the grill.
+We can’t think of a better way to start summer than by firing up the grill.
 And if you love grilling as much as we do, keep reading.
 We’ve rounded up our best how-tos, safety tips and recipes for you to have a safe and delicious end of summer.
 Happy grilling!

 Our Ultimate Grill Guide